IBM/helayers/HE4Cloud/AWS/README.md

     1. Create an IAM role with the following settings:
         - *Trusted entity type*: `Web Identity`
         - *Identity Provider*: `Amazon Cognito`
-        - *Identity Pool ID*: The ID of the Identity Pool created in 1.2.
+        - *Identity Pool ID*: The ID of the Identity Pool created in `1.2`
-        - Add the policy defined in 2.1. to the Role’s Permissions list.
+        - Add the policy defined in `2.1` to the Role’s Permissions list
     1. Create an IAM policy with the following actions defined:
         - `s3:CreateBucket`
         - `s3:ListBucket`